FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 ## How it works

 A score following program is an agent to guess where place in a specific music score, the user is playing at right now.
-As hint by the word *guess* (or *fuzzy*), the program will output a confidence value to tell how confident it believes its result.
+As hint by the word *guess* (or *fuzzy*), the program will output a confidence value to tell how confident it believes itself result.

-Now, what if we use a wrong score?
+Now, what if we use a wrong score to follow?
 Obviously, any possible guessing won't be with a high confidence.
-Maybe some fragment in user playing sequence is similar with the (wrongly) specific score someplace, but the matching must be highly fragmentized.
+Probably some fragment in user playing sequence is similar with the (wrongly) specific score someplace, but the matching must be highly fragmentized.
 If we measure the typical continuous following length with a proper confidence threshold, a normal score following will completely beat a wrong score following.

-So we have a touchstone to check how well a music score match what user are playing, and if we run this program on all scores we have simultaneously, we are able to pick the best matching score by results sorting.
+So now we have a touchstone to check how well a music score match what user is playing, and if we run this program on all scores we possess simultaneously, we are able to pick the best matching score by results sorting.
 Certainly, it's not practicable&#x1f604;.
 However, if we sieve off those obvious impossible candidates, and a small left magnitude can be affordable.
 So this is the rough phase, the design aim is fast and concurrency, not precise.
 And for possible candidates, rather let it go than kill.

 To construct a MIDI indexing, available properties of music piece include pitch, time and velocity (strength).
-Velocity/strength is out firstly because its highly mutable.
+Velocity/strength is out firstly because of its highly mutable.
-Time property is valuable to identify a score, but the time data to record human playing is usually in millisecond or microsecond, which is very continuous (not as discrete as pitch on keyboard instrument), and difficult to extract identify information.
+Time property is valuable to identify a score, but the time data recorded from human playing is usually recorded in millisecond or microsecond, which is very continuous (in contrast, pitch values from keyboard instrument are always discrete in semitone), and difficult to extract identify information.
 However, the time information utilizing is an open problem to exploit in future.

 Inevitably, pitch is the last option.
-To fast index scores, we convert the pitch characteristic of a whole candidate score (or user playing) notes into serval integer numbers.
+To fast index scores, we convert the pitch characteristic of entire candidate score (or user playing) notes into serval integer numbers.
 The filter operation, pass or failure judgement is done by binary number calculation, which is fast and constant to single score length
 ($O(n)$ to candidate scores count, but can be optimized by concurrency).